doctrine/phpcr-odm-documentation/en/reference/query-builder-2.rst

 Leaf and Factory Nodes
 ~~~~~~~~~~~~~~~~~~~~~~

-The query builder is a tree structure composed of two different types of
+The query builder is a tree structure composed of two different categories of
 nodes. *Factory nodes* and *Leaf nodes*.
-Factory node methods create and
+Factory nodes create and
 add new nodes to the query builder tree and then return the newly created node.
 Factory methods
 accept no arguments and always have *children*.
+A factory node has zero
+arguments.

 Leaf nodes have no children and always return the parent node after adding
 themselves to the query builder tree.
 The parent node is always a factory
-node.
+node and the leaf node always has arguments.

 .. code-block:: php